ARGOeu/argodoc/content/guides/sync.md

 Each component that talks to GOCDB or POEM peer authenticates itself with a host certificate.

 	[AvroSchemas]
-	DowntimesGOCDB = %(SchemaDir)s/downtimes.avsc
+	Downtimes = %(SchemaDir)s/downtimes.avsc
 	Poem = %(SchemaDir)s/metric_profiles.avsc
 	Prefilter = %(SchemaDir)s/metric_data.avsc
 	TopologyGroupOfEndpoints = %(SchemaDir)s/group_endpoints.avsc
 	TopologyGroupOfGroups = %(SchemaDir)s/group_groups.avsc
-	WeightsGstat = %(SchemaDir)s/weight_sites.avsc
+	Weights = %(SchemaDir)s/weight_sites.avsc

 This section, together with a `[DEFAULT]` section, constitutes the full path of avro schema file for each component.
-Avro schema files define the format of the data that each component is writing. `Topology*` schemas are common to `topology-gocdb-connector.py` and `topology-vo-connector.py` because there is a need of compute side to not make a difference between two topologies `Prefilter` schema is taken from `argo-egi-consumer` since `prefilter-egi.py` filters its metric results and need to write them in the same format.
+Avro schema files define the format of the data that each component is writing. `Topology*` schemas are common to `topology-gocdb-connector.py` and `topology-vo-connector.py` because there is a need of compute side to not make a difference between two topologies. `Prefilter` schema is taken from `argo-egi-consumer` since `prefilter-egi.py` filters its metric results and needs to write them in the same format.

 	[Output]
-	DowntimesGOCDB = downtimes_%s.avro
+	Downtimes = downtimes_%s.avro
 	Poem = poem_sync_%s.avro
 	Prefilter = prefilter_%s.avro
 	PrefilterConsumerFilePath = /var/lib/ar-consumer/ar-consumer_log_%s.avro